Pendramon/Toshinou-Community/README.md

   - AND SO MUCH MORE!
 XD

 <b>Changelog</b>:
+  - Update: Updated to latest game version.
+  - Added: New event boxes YURIS BONUS BOX
+  - Added: New logic overhaul, not complete missing Circle NPCs and  Don't chase NPCs.
+Now collects near-by boxes when fighting!
+To gain most out of the new logic farm NPCs which you can kill in a few shots!
+  - Changed: Locking/Attacking/Switching targets is now faster!
   - Changed: Exclude NPCs list to even bigger from 200px to 300px.
   - Added: More enemies to the exclude NPCs list not sure if all are correct but better safe than sorry.
 (Report Problems)
   - Added: Start/Stop button.